How much homeowners insurance do I need?

 Consider local building costs

 You purchase homeowners insurance to prepare for damage or loss, so you must know how much repairing or replacing your house will cost.
 Research how much building supplies and labor will cost to restore your house to its current state or build an equivalent new home.
 Factors that impact the amount of coverage your house needs include the number of bathrooms it has, the materials used in its construction and its special features.
-For instance, if your living room features imported Italian tiling, you might need higher coverage levels and a lower deductible to replace it.
+For instance, if your living room features imported custom tiling, you might need higher coverage levels to protect it.